alexeygrigorev/mlwiki.org/index.php/Hierarchical_Clustering.md

 ---
-title: "Hierarchical Clustering"
 layout: default
 permalink: /index.php/Hierarchical_Clustering
+tags:
+- cluster-analysis
+title: Hierarchical Clustering
 ---

-# Hierarchical Clustering

 ## Hierarchical Clustering
 This is a part of [Cluster Analysis](Cluster_Analysis): we want to build a hierarchy of clusters